david-fisher/320-F19-Track-II/README.md

 **Mobile Set Up:**
-1. Download and Install Android Studio:https://developer.android.com/studio
+1. Download and install Android Studio: https://developer.android.com/studio
-2. Clone Repo from Git
+2. Clone repo from Git
-3. Run App: Start by opening Android Studio
+3. Run app: Start by opening Android Studio
  a.
-With an Emulator:
+With an emulator:
   i.
 Click on list of available devices ii.
 If no emulators are set up, set up emulator:
    1. Click on AVD Manager